gajus/liqe/README.md

 height:[100 TO 200]
 height:{100 TO 200}

-# logical operators
+# boolean operators
 name:foo AND height:=100
 name:foo OR name:bar

+# inverting a logical expression
+NOT foo
+name:foo AND NOT (bio:bar OR bio:baz)

-# implicit AND operator
+# implicit AND boolean operator
 name:foo height:=100

 # grouping